Pavan-1997/Azure_DevOps_AKS/README.md

 # Azure DevOps deploying application on AKS

-In this project I have set up an Azure pipeline where the source code is fetched from Azure Repos and have multiple tasks where the final task was to Push Image to ACR.
+In this project, I have set up an Azure pipeline where the source code is fetched from Azure Repos and have multiple tasks where the final task was to Push Image to ACR.

 I have created a release pipeline where the shopping cart application is deployed on the AKS cluster using the manifest file in my repo.